ieee-uiuc/TAG-Embedded/tutorials/week1/c_tutorial.md

 #### Functions

 In programming functions are very useful for making sure you don't repeat yourself too much.
 Say that I have a program that needs to compute the absolute value of a number very frequently.
 I could just copy and past the same code a bunch of times, but that would be a lot of work, and we're lazy.
-So instead we can generalize the very simply absolute value algorithm, and make a box that takes in any number that we want to have the absolute value of, and give back that same number's absolute value.
+So instead we can generalize the very simple absolute value algorithm.
+We can make a function that acts like a box.
+In this case, it is a box that takes in any number that we want to have the absolute value of, and gives back that same number's absolute value.

 ```Cpp
 // Declaration of a function